MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2025-04-09-azure-container-services.md

 > Build and deploy modern apps and microservices using serverless containers

 [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps) (ACA) is a more app-centric, simpler and serverless PaaS offering for running containers.
 While the underlying technology is still Kubernetes, the Kubernetes API is not exposed and the cluster is fully managed by Microsoft.
-Scaling is event-driven, or automatic, where as with AKS you have the option to scale manually.
-One of the benefits of ACA is that for HTTP traffic, it automatically scales to zero which avoids usage charges when there's no traffic.
+Scaling is event-driven, or automatic, whereas with AKS you have the option to scale manually.
+One of the benefits of ACA is that, for HTTP traffic, it automatically scales to zero, which avoids usage charges when there's no traffic.
 You can do this with AKS, but it requires configuring Kubernetes-based Event Driven Autoscaling (KEDA).
 ACA is a good choice for less complex deployments where you don't need or want full control of the underlying Kubernetes cluster.

 ![Azure Container Apps example scenarios](/assets/img/azure-container-apps-example-scenarios.png)